Do You Need a Real Estate Agent When Buying New Construction?

 - Helping review and understand builder contracts and maintaining paperwork.

-- Provide you professional guidance and having someone in your corner along the way.
+- Provide you professional guidance and have someone in your corner along the way.

 The Sales Representative Represents the Builder, Not You!

-A new home sales rep won't necessarily advise you against purchasing one of their lots that may back up to a power line, or won't bode well for future resale, if you're unknowingly spending too much on upgrades, fight for your behalf if the construction personnel don't deal with issues you come across, etc. You should always have your own representation.
-They have theirs, you should have yours.
+A new home sales rep won't necessarily advise you against purchasing one of their lots that may back up to a power line or won't bode well for future resale if you're unknowingly spending too much on upgrades, fight for your behalf if the construction personnel doesn't deal with issues you come across, etc. You should always have your own representation.
+They have theirs; you should have yours.

 You Won't Get a Better Deal by Showing Up Without an Agent.

-It would be natural to think that a builder might be saving money if you showed up unrepresented.
-And then perhaps they can just give some of that 'would-be' compensation back to you in the form of extra upgrades or a lower price perhaps?
+It would be natural to think that a builder might save money if you showed up unrepresented.
+And then perhaps they can give some of that 'would-be' compensation back to you in the form of extra upgrades or a lower price perhaps?
 Well, it doesn't work that way.
-The builders already have that compensation built into their budget and if you don't bring your own representation, they'll just pocket it so to speak.
-Truth is, I have great relationships with the new home sales reps out there and I'm sure they'd tell you the same thing about me.
-In a new home deal, everyone is working towards the same goals typically, and that's to get you to the closing table with a smile on your face.
+The builders already have that compensation built into their budget, and if you don't bring your own representation, they'll pocket it, so to speak.
+The truth is, I have great relationships with the new home sales reps out there, and I'm sure they'd tell you the same thing about me.
+In a new home deal, everyone is typically working towards the same goal, and that's to get you to the closing table with a smile on your face.

 Important!
 Mention Your Real Estate Agent When You First Register.

-When you walk into a new homes sales office, they'll typically ask you to register.
-They'll ask for your contact information, how you found them, agent's name (if you have one), etc. Hopefully by now, you're convinced that you do need your own representation and if so, also know that you need to put your agent's name down during this registration process.
+When you walk into a new home sales office, they'll typically ask you to register.
+They'll ask for your contact information, how you found them, the agent's name (if you have one), etc. Hopefully, by now, you're convinced that you need your own representation, and if so, also know that you need to put your agent's name down during this registration process.
 While many builders may not have a problem with you doing so at some point down the road, others DO have an issue with it.
-A few builders have a rule that if you don't register your agent at the first visit, they'll refuse to compensate them leaving you the option of paying your Realtor yourself or going in with no representation.
-Neither sounds like a great option does it?
+A few builders have a rule that if you don't register your agent at the first visit, they'll refuse to compensate them, leaving you the option of paying your Realtor yourself or going in with no representation.
+Neither sounds like a great option, does it?

-In Conclusion, If you're thinking of buying new homes in Charlotte or the surrounding areas, I would suggest that you reach out to me as early as possible and let's start with a friendly conversation.
-If you've already started looking around, have already visited Charlotte area new home communities, that's okay too.
+In Conclusion, If you're considering buying new homes in Charlotte or the surrounding areas, I suggest you reach out to me as early as possible, and let's start with a friendly conversation.
+If you've already started looking around and have visited the Charlotte area's new home communities, that's okay too.
 Let's pick up where you currently are and go from there.
-But you should always have a great Realtor by your side whether you're buying new or resale and I'd like to possibly be that person.
+But you should always have a great Realtor by your side whether you're buying new or resale, and I'd like to be that person possibly.

-I'm Chad Hendrix, Owner and Broker in Charge of Hendrix Properties and I sincerely hope that you've gained some valuable insight from reading my article.
-You can fill out the contact form below to connect directly with me or Call me at 704-737-4400 to have a friendly, NO-pressure conversation about your needs.
+I'm Chad Hendrix, Owner and Broker in Charge of Hendrix Properties, and I sincerely hope you've gained valuable insight from reading my article.
+You can fill out the contact form below to connect directly with me or Call me at 704-737-4400 for a friendly, NO-pressure conversation about your needs.